 3. Explain how people can interact with you

 Always check that everyone understands the technical side of things – otherwise, people may not know how to interact with you.
-Tell people what tools you’re going to use during the presentation and explain how people can use them.
+Tell them what tools you’re going to use during the presentation and explain how they can use them.

 It’s all about setting the right expectations: Do you want your participants to share comments via Zoom chat?
 Sure, tell them that.
-Explain how Zoom reactions work in case not everybody is familiar with them.
-If you expect verbal input from your participants, ask them to use the ‘Raise hand’ feature so you can call on them if they want to contribute.
+Explain how Zoom reactions work in case not everyone is familiar with them.
+If you expect verbal input from your participants, ask them to use the ‘Raise hand’ feature, so you can call on them if they want to contribute.

 Are you going to use live polls throughout your presentation?
 Explain how people can vote in a poll or contribute with their ideas.

 4. Involve the audience from the very start

 Now that you’ve made it clear to your audience that you want and expect them to actively participate in the upcoming session, it’s time to give it a trial run.

 Start a conversation with them right off the bat.
 For instance, I was recently a guest at an online fireside chat series called ‘Living Online’, run by our former Head of Education and a great moderator, Zuzana.

 Before she dived into the topic, she collected insights from the audience.
 She ran a series of polls, asking people, “How much has the online world changed your life?” or, “What helps you find a balance between the real and the online world?”

 This way, she made the talk more about the audience, as opposed to just streaming information one way (while making sure people are familiar with the tech).